 A second Ecto-1 was brought in during the filming of Ghostbusters II when the first one died.

-Disney owned the blockbuster film category in the early 1970’s and they made every kid smile with #6 — Herbie the Love Bug.
+Disney owned the blockbuster film category in the early 1970s and they made every kid smile with #6 — Herbie the Love Bug.
 Herbie has a long list of movie accomplishments to boot.
 The Herbie Museum keeps his legacy alive.
 Fans too!

 Make Model Year: Volkswagen, 1963

 Film/Show Year: The Love Bug: 1969